Guns N' Roses: Legacy, style and influence

 Several of the band's members are considered among the best in their respective fields and the world's most acclaimed—Rose has been called one of the best vocalists of all time, Slash ranked as one of the best guitar players of all time, and McKagan hailed as one of the best bass players in rock by publications ranging from Rolling Stone and NME to Time and Guitar World.
 Izzy Stradlin was ranked as one of the best rhythm guitarists of all time by Ultimate Guitar, and Steven Adler was ranked as the 98th greatest drummer of all time by Rolling Stone.
-Later members were also ranked among the best in their field: keyboardist Dizzy Reed ranked among the greatest rock pianists by IROCKU, drummer Matt Sorum ranked among the best rock drummers by DRUM!, guitarist Buckethead was ranked among the fastest and most innovative guitarists of all time by publications such as AllMusic and Guitar World, and studio drummer Josh Freese ranked among the top 10 drummers by Gibson.
+Later members were also ranked among the best in their field: keyboardist Dizzy Reed ranked among the greatest rock pianists by IRockU, drummer Matt Sorum ranked among the best rock drummers by Drum!, guitarist Buckethead was ranked among the fastest and most innovative guitarists of all time by publications such as AllMusic and Guitar World, and studio drummer Josh Freese ranked among the top 10 drummers by Gibson.

 Guns N' Roses has also received significant criticism throughout the years.
 The band received criticism for drug and alcohol use in the 1980s and early 1990s.
 Songs such as "One in a Million" and the band's cover of Charles Manson's "Look at Your Game, Girl" were considerably controversial upon release.
 In addition, some lyrics have been regarded as sexist.
 The band has also been criticized for tardiness and starting shows later than advertised.
 The long periods of time between albums are another source of criticism.
+The group's live performances have occasionally ended in violence, most famously the 1991 Riverport Riot in St. Louis, when Rose leapt into the crowd to confront a fan with a camera before shutting down the show.
+His departure from the stage sparked chaos that injured dozens and caused extensive property damage, leading to lawsuits and Rose's arrest.

 In October 2009, Ulrich Schnauss's record labels Independiente and Domino sued Guns N' Roses, alleging that the band had committed copyright infringement by using portions of Schnauss' compositions in the track "Riad N' the Bedouins" on the album Chinese Democracy.
 The band claimed the samples were obtained legitimately.
-Chinese Democracy was banned in the People's Republic of China, due to perceived criticism in its title track of the Government of the People's Republic of China and reference to the Falun Gong.
+Chinese Democracy was banned in the People's Republic of China, due to criticism in its title track of the Government of the People's Republic of China and reference to the Falun Gong.
 The Chinese government said through the media that it "turns its spear point on China".
 In November 2023, the band was sued for copyright infringement (and their manager Fernando Lebeis was sued for sexual harassment) by their former photographer Katarina Benzova, claiming they "falsely claimed ownership" over photos she took and she suffered repeated unwanted advances from Lebeis during the twelve years she worked for the band.